christophejunke/sdl2-event-loop/README.md

     (LET ((K (PLUS-C:C-REF E SDL2-FFI:SDL-EVENT :KEY :KEYSYM))) (PRINT (SCANCODE-VALUE K)))

-Unlike with SDL2:WITH-EVENT-LOOP, each event is documented separtely by its signature, which means that it is easier in a Lisp environment to know which arguments can be unpacked from an event (e.g. eldoc shows which keyword arguments are expected).
+Unlike with `SDL2:WITH-EVENT-LOOP`, each event is associated with a different macro, and thus a different signature.
+That makes it easier to known which keyword arguments are relevant for each event.

 # Window events

-Window events are further categorized as different subtypes of window events.
-The :WINDOWEVENT type is associated with a macro named WITH-RAW-WINDOW-EVENT.

-That kind of event has an :EVENT slot, as well as two general-purpose slots named :DATA1 and :DATA2.
+The `:WINDOWEVENT` type is associated with a macro named `WITH-RAW-WINDOW-EVENT`.
+It is a generic window event that is covers a range of subtypes of window events, held in its `:EVENT` slot.
+It also has two general-purpose slots named `:DATA1` and `:DATA2`.

-The DEFINE-WINDOWEVENT-MACRO defines one macro for each subtype of windowevents, making it possible to directly destructure an SDL2 event as a specific kind of window event.
+The `DEFINE-WINDOWEVENT-MACRO` defines one macro for each subtype of window event, making it possible to directly destructure an SDL2 event as a specific kind of window event.

-For example: WITH-WINDOW-EVENT-LEAVE can be used as follows:
+For example: `WITH-WINDOW-EVENT-MOVED` can be used as follows:

     (with-window-event-moved (e :x x :y y :window-id w) (print (list (get-window-title w) x y)))

-One step of macroexpansion introduces WITH-RAW-WINDOW-EVENT, where :X and :Y where replaced respectively by :DATA1 and
+One step of macroexpansion introduces `WITH-RAW-WINDOW-EVENT`, where `:X` and `:Y` where replaced respectively by `:DATA1` and `:DATA2`:
-:DATA2:

     (WITH-RAW-WINDOW-EVENT (E :DATA1 X :DATA2 Y :WINDOW-ID W) (PRINT (LIST (SDL2:GET-WINDOW-TITLE W) X Y)))

 # EVENT-TYPE-CASE

-The DO-EVENTS loop above iterate over events and for each one, determines its type (a keyword).
-The EVENT-TYPE-CASE macro provides a way to dispatch on event types using either two kinds of clauses:
+The `DO-EVENTS` loop above iterate over events and for each one, determines its type (a keyword).
+The `EVENT-TYPE-CASE` macro provides a way to dispatch on event types using either two kinds of clauses: